What is MD hearing aids? Reviews, pricing, alternatives

 In general, most people find that these devices are reasonably light and easy to wear.
 It appears that they are discreet enough, and have a satisfactory considering that they are not custom made.
 Most people report that they are generally satisfied with the results.

 There were a few user reviews online where wearers reported that they didn’t have the results expected, and some complained that the devices didn’t have lasting power.
-A small percentage of reviews for the Core complained that their hearing aids failed to link to the app on their Smartphone.
+A small percentage of reviews on MD hearing aid for the Core complained that their hearing aids failed to link to the app on their Smartphone.

 General conclusions from consumers about MD hearing aids products